Christopher Lehmann-Haupt: Biography

-Editing
+Career

 Lehmann-Haupt first worked as a teacher in Middletown, New York, but moved to Manhattan to seek work in publishing.
 He worked as an editor for various New York City publishing houses, among them Holt, Rinehart and Winston and The Dial Press.
 In 1965, he moved to The New York Times Book Review, where he became an editor and critic.
 He became immersed in the books and issues of the day.

 In May 1968, along with several dozen then-prominent writers and political activists (including James Baldwin, Jules Feiffer, Norman Mailer, Susan Sontag and Gloria Steinem), Lehmann-Haupt signed the "Violence in Oakland" essay published in the New York Review of Books.
 It condemned police harassment of and violence against Black Panther Party members in Oakland, California.
 A police attack on April 6, 1968, had resulted in their killing 17-year-old Bobby Hutton, and wounding leaders Eldridge Cleaver and another young African-American man.
 Each of the three was unarmed.

 In 1969, Lehmann-Haupt was appointed senior Daily Book Reviewer for The New York Times.
 He held this position until 1995, when he became a regular daily book reviewer.
 From 1965 until 2000, he wrote more than 4,000 book reviews and articles, on fiction and on subjects from trout fishing to Persian archaeology.

 Lehmann-Haupt taught and lectured widely.
 He wrote articles on a variety of subjects, including fly fishing and bluegrass banjo-picking, two of his occasional avocations.

 He also published three books of his own, which were well-reviewed.
 The first, a memoir, Me and Joe DiMaggio: A Baseball Fan Goes in Search of His Gods, was published in 1986 by Simon & Schuster.
 His first novel, A Crooked Man, was published by Simon & Schuster in 1995.
 His second novel, The Mad Cook of Pymatuning was published by Simon & Schuster in 2005.
 At the time of his death, Lehmann-Haupt was working on a memoir of the year he spent living in Berlin with his father, from 1947 until 1948.

 While editor of The New York Times Book Review, Lehmann-Haupt was known for being opposed to genre fiction.
 In 1980, when given a copy of Harlan Ellison's Shatterday for possible review, Lehmann-Haupt reportedly threw the book across the room and said, "Oh, it's that sci-fi crap."

 In April 2000, he assumed the job of chief obituary writer for The Times.
 He wrote advance obituaries and occasional daily obituaries until his retirement on June 30, 2006.
 Obituaries bearing his byline continued to run in The New York Times as of January 2020.
 In retirement he continued to write advance obituaries as a freelancer for The New York Times.

 During these years he also taught writing at the Marymount College Writing Center and College of Mount Saint Vincent in Riverdale, the Bronx, New York.
 He also taught at Columbia University's Graduate School of Journalism.
-He was appointed the Editorial Director of Delphinium Books, a literary small press that publishes works of fiction.
+He was appointed the editorial director of Delphinium Books, a literary small press that publishes works of fiction.